BrianHa1/hangman/README.md

 Here are some more things to learn about this program:
 * If the user inputs an uppercase letter, that letter will automatically be converted to lowercase.
 * If the user inputs a non-alphabetic character (like a number), that character will be ignored by the program.
-* The array that stores all of the letters that the user guesses in each round, alreadyguessed, will be emptied out before a new round starts.
+* The array that stores all of the letters that the user guesses in each round, `alreadyguessed`, will be emptied out before a new round starts.
 This also applies to the chosen word in both array and string formats.
 In addition, the number of tries gets reset to 6.
 * Three arrow functions have been used throughout the javascript file, index.js.
 * The higher-order function, `forEach`, has been used three times throughout the index.js file.
 * Comments have been provided throughout the code for simplification purposes.